Can SITE Centers Corp. (SITC) Remain Competitive?

 SITE Centers Corp.
-(NYSE:SITC) went down by -0.59% from its latest closing price compared to the recent 1-year high of $17.61.
-The company’s stock price has collected 5.92% of gains in the last five trading sessions.
+(NYSE:SITC) went down by -2.44% from its latest closing price compared to the recent 1-year high of $17.61.
+The company’s stock price has collected -3.37% of loss in the last five trading sessions.

 Is It Worth Investing in SITE Centers Corp.
 (NYSE :SITC) Right Now?

 SITE Centers Corp.
-(NYSE:SITC) scored a price-to-earnings ratio above its average ratio, recording 33.80 x from its present earnings ratio.
-Plus, the 36-month beta value for SITC is at 1.62.
-Opinions of the stock are interesting as 5 analysts out of 15 who provided ratings for SITE Centers Corp. declared the stock was a “buy,” while 1 rated the stock as “overweight,” 9 rated it as “hold,” and 0 as “sell.”
+(NYSE:SITC) scored a price-to-earnings ratio above its average ratio, recording 32.85 x from its present earnings ratio.
+Plus, the 36-month beta value for SITC is at 1.63.

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse